- Gemini Home

 Vis: This column will show a red/yellow/green (bad/marginal/good) stoplight icon indicating the visibility of the target in the given semester.
 This is the result of a comparison between the coordinates of the target and the RA/Dec limits for the semester and observing mode.
 If red, please consider proposing the target for a different semester or a different site (Gemini North vs. Gemini South).

-GSA: This column will show a red/yellow/green (yes/some/no) stoplight icon indicating any duplication of data in the Gemini Science Archive.
-If duplication is indicated, highlight the observation, then click on the blue GSA icon at the lower right of the panel to view a list of the data found in the Archive in your web browser.
+GOA: This column will show a red/yellow/green (yes/some/no) stoplight icon indicating any duplication of data in the Gemini Observatory Archive.
+If duplication is indicated, highlight the observation, then click on the Gemini "G" icon at the lower right of the panel to view a list of the data found in the Archive in your web browser.

 Once an observation is created there are a variety of ways of editing and manipulating the nodes.

 Undo/Redo: Undo/redo options are available for all changes and actions to the observation nodes.
 If something unexpected happens or you make a mistake, just undo!

 Highlighting nodes: Click on a node to highlight it.
 Command/Alt-click on a node to deselect it.
 Whether or not a node is selected determines the behavior of other features.
 If a node is selected and you click one of the "add node" buttons from the bottom of the panel, the placement of the new node depends on the current organizational hierarchy.
 If the node to be added is lower in the current display hierarchy, then the new node is added below the selected node.
 If the node to be added is at the same level or higher in the hierarchy, then a new observation "tree" is created.
 For example, with the default Conditions/Resources/Targets hierarchy, selecting a resource/configuration node and then adding a new target will put the target under that resource node.
 If no nodes are selected, then adding a node will create a new observation "tree".